Board of Directors

 Southwest Region

 Mike Sipos is a Marine Extension Agent for UF/IFAS Extension Collier County.
 He holds a M.S. degree in fisheries and aquatic sciences and a B.S. in zoology from the University of Florida.
-As a native Southwest Floridian, he developed a great interest in the marine environment from an early age, through frequent exploration of coastal environments as a young angler and from observing biological processes up close in his home aquaria.
+As a native Southwest Floridian, he developed a great interest in the marine environment from an early age through frequent exploration of coastal environments as a young angler and observing biological processes up close in his home aquaria.
 Mike’s previous professional experience includes working as a university biologist gathering data on barotrauma in grouper and environmental issues that may affect area fisheries.
-His interest in aquatic husbandry led him to further his education in the field of aquaculture and spent a short time in the industry before becoming the Florida Sea Grant Agent.
-Mike focuses his educational programming on sustainable fisheries, invasive species and environmental literacy/stewardship.
-On his free time Michael enjoys kayaking, fishing, scuba diving, spearfishing, and maintaining his aquariums.
+His interest in aquatic husbandry led him to further his education in aquaculture, and he spent a short time in the industry before becoming the Florida Sea Grant Agent.
+Mike focuses his educational programming on sustainable fisheries, invasive species, and environmental literacy/stewardship.
+In his free time, Michael enjoys kayaking, fishing, scuba diving, spearfishing, and maintaining his aquariums.

 Katherine Rose